Kuluulu/vienna/discussion.md

 #### Life expectancy

-While the Democratic Republic of Congo has seen a constant increase in life expectancy at birth, increasing from 41 to 62 years (which averages to one third of a year per calendar year), Burundi's life expectancy development was less monotonic.
+The Democratic Republic of Congo has seen a constant increase in life expectancy at birth, increasing from 41 to 62 years (which averages to one third of a year per calendar year).
+There were disruptions during the 1990s though.

+Burundi's life expectancy development was less monotonic.
 Associated to the 1972 Ikiza mass killings (often characterised as a genocide)[^1] and the 1993 ethnic violence following the conflicts between Tutsi and Hutu[^2], there are big dents in the otherwise increasing life expectancy curve.
 In the 1970s, the life expectancy decreased from around 43 years to 26 years and in the 1990s the life expectancy decreased from about 45 years to 37 years.

 [^1]: https://en.wikipedia.org/wiki/Ikiza
 [^2]: https://en.wikipedia.org/wiki/1993_ethnic_violence_in_Burundi